Tawe/personal-blog/content/technical-writings/Token Efficiency Traps - The Hidden Costs of Zero-Shot vs Few-Shot Prompting.md

 - **Anthropic, Mistral tokenizers**: Model-specific analysis tools
 - **API metadata logging**: Most providers return token counts per request

 Remember: You're not just feeding a model.
-You're buying its attention—one token at a time.
+You're buying its attention - one token at a time.

 ## Final Thought

-The most expensive prompt isn't the one that costs the most tokens—it's the one that wastes them.
+The most expensive prompt isn't the one that costs the most tokens - it's the one that wastes them.
 Start lean, add strategically, and always measure the trade-off between token cost and quality gain.

 # 📚 Sources & Further Reading